 Decent vertical viewing angle.
 The image remains fairly accurate if you mount it above eye-level.

 After calibration, it has remarkable color accuracy.
 Any remaining color and white balance inaccuracies aren't visible to the naked eye.
-The color temperature became slightly warmer, but this won't make a difference.
-Gamma is slightly below the target of 2.2, so some scenes are brighter than expected.
+Gamma is slightly below the target of 2.2, so some scenes are still brighter than expected.

 Good text clarity.
 It can be improved by enabling ClearType (top photo).
 This helps the appearance of the diagonal and curved lines as seen on the letters R, N, G, and S. For a monitor with exceptional text clarity, see the Dell UltraSharp U4021QW.